nark/wire/README.md

 in the Chat Main window.

+If you got/send a msg you can cycle through the windows with:

+	ctrl+n / ctrl+p

 ### Get More

 If you are interested in the Wired project, check the Website at [https://wired.read-write.fr/](https://wired.read-write.fr)